calenwan/OpenSource-CardboardVR/README.md

 Here is what your right cube supposed to be:
 <img src="docs/r1.jpg" width="150"><img src="docs/r2.jpg" width="150"><img src="docs/r3.jpg" width="150">
 <img src="docs/r4.jpg" width="150"><img src="docs/r5.jpg" width="150"><img src="docs/r6.jpg" width="150">

+Please make sure that both of your hand controllers are connected to your device successfully and the controllers are power on.
+You can put the switch on the side of the controllers to "KEY", and press any buttons such as A and B to see if the controllers can control your devices (increasing or reducing the volumn, for example).
+If success, please switch the side button to "GAME".

+After you have make those preparations mentioned above, you can begin to try our system!
+In this repo, we provide all of our files under several folders such as Assets and Packages.
+You can download and copy all folders into your own Unity project.
+For convenience, we also provide two .unitypackage to import the necessary files into the project without copying the folders.
+Demo.unitypackage is for users who want to [try our painting demo in a cubes room](https://youtu.be/2WLhy9QTawE).
+SDK.unitypackage, however, is for other developers who want to design their own projects and deploy them onto the iPhone devices with VR effects and 6 DoF using our system.
+We provide multiple APIs for others design their own functionalities, instead of our paiting app, to control the app with two hand cube-attached controllers.
+We will provide the instructions on how to setup the project for both user groups below.

 # Initial set up
  install AR Foundation    select window -> package manager -> AR Foundation